bottled-lightning/Toy-Engine/README.md

 How to Build
 ============
-- Install Boost Signals2, Boost Program Options, Boost Log, Boost Any
+- Install Boost Signals2, Boost Program Options, Boost Log
-- for the demo modules, install OpenGL libraries, glfw and GLEW
+- For the demo modules, install OpenGL libraries, glfw and GLEW
-- `cmake [ -DBOOST_ROOT=path/to/boost]`
+- `cmake [-DBOOST_ROOT=path/to/boost]`
 - `make all`
-- `make modules` to build modules.so or .dll
+- `make modules` to build libmodules.so or .dll

 Note: Due to limitations in cmake, adding modules to your project requires you to run cmake again before running `make modules`